databricks/spark-sklearn/README.md

 #Spark-sklearn - Spark integration with scikit-learn and numpy.

 This package contains some tools to integrate the [Spark computing framework](http://spark.apache.org/) with the popular [scikit-learn machine library](http://scikit-learn.org/stable/).
 Among other tools:
  - train and evaluate multiple scikit-learn models in parallel.
-It is an alternative to the [Joblib](https://pythonhosted.org/joblib/parallel.html)-based implementation included by default in [scikit-learn](http://scikit-learn.org/stable/).
+It is a distributed analog to the [multicore implementation](https://pythonhosted.org/joblib/parallel.html) included by default in [scikit-learn](http://scikit-learn.org/stable/).
- - convert Spark's Dataframes seemlessly into numpy `ndarray`s or sparse matrices.
+ - convert Spark's Dataframes seamlessly into numpy `ndarray`s or sparse matrices.
  - (experimental) distribute Scipy's sparse matrices as a dataset of sparse vectors.

+Spark-sklearn focuses on problems that have a small amount of data and that can be run in parallel.
+- for a small datasets, spark-sklearn distributes the search for estimator parameters (`GridSearchCV` in scikit-learn), using Spark,
+- for datasets that do not fit in memory, we recommend using the [distributed implementation in Spark MLlib](https://spark.apache.org/docs/latest/api/python/pyspark.mllib.html).

   > NOTE: This package is not a distributed implementation of scikit-learn on Spark.

 **Difference with the [sparkit-learn project](https://github.com/lensacom/sparkit-learn)** The sparkit-learn project aims at a comprehensive integration between Spark and scikit-learn.
 In particular, it adds some primitives to distribute numerical data using Spark, and it reimplements some of the most common algorithms found in scikit-learn.
-Spark-sklearn focuses on problems that have a small amount of data and that can be run in parallel.

-## Licence
+## License

 This package is released under the Apache 2.0 licence.
 See the LICENSE file.